 After the first talk we had our annual business meeting (which due to newly adopted language at the national level should not be confused with our executive committee meetings each April and October).
 With unanimous approval, Max Sklar from Mission College was named our new vice chair.
 Max is the son of David Sklar - a longtime supporter and member of the section.
-In fact, David was one of our few Golden Long-Time Leaper Doubles who registered for both the Feb 29, 2020, meeting at Mills College as well as the February 29, 1992, meeting at UOP.
-Because David served the rotation as a former chair, vice chair, and program chair, we might indeed be headed to a history-making situation three years from now when Max finishes his service, and we have our first father-son duo as former executive committee members.

-Dr. Anastasia Chavez is a great local hero having started her career at Santa Rosa Junior college and now being a very successful professor at St Mary's college of California.
+In fact, David was one of our few Golden Long-Time Leaper Doubles who registered for both the Feb 29, 2020, meeting at Mills College as well as Dr. Anastasia Chavez is a great local hero having started her career at Santa Rosa Junior college and now being a very successful professor at St Mary's college of California.
 She gave a very interesting and wonderful talk titled Matroids, Positroids, and Beyond!
 Matroids are a wonderful construct that generalize a great deal of mathematics - especially in graph theory and linear algebra.
 After hearing her talk I sort of think the following (or something like it) should be in every linear algebra course!